ackertyson/dock-ops/README.md

 `dock [FLAGS] COMMAND [ARGS]`

-FLAGS influence the behavior of `dock-ops` and ARGS are passed to the corresponding Docker COMMAND.
+FLAGS influence the behavior of DockOps and ARGS are passed to the corresponding Docker COMMAND.
 For example:

 - `dock up -d my-service` (invoke `up` command in *development* mode), or